 Day - 3 Last day in Prague

-Kick-off your last day in the city by having a quick brunch in Old Town before you head to your last trip to Petrin hill or get deep down into Jewish history of Prague while visiting the Jewish Museum.
+Kick-off your last day in the city by having a quick brunch in Old Town before you head to Petrin hill or get deep down into Jewish history of Prague while visiting the Jewish Museum.

-Petrin Hill, situated on the Malá Strana side of the Vltava is easily accessible by tram.
+Petrin Hill, situated on the Malá Strana side of the Vltava river is easily accessible by tram.
 Petrin Observation Tower is one of the major attractions on the verdant hill - known for it looking similar to the Eiffel Tower.
 Climb its 299 stairs and see the incredible view of Prague from the observation platform.
-On the other hand, if you are more of a historical buff, then the Jewish museum is a must visit.
-The museum is open on every day except on Saturdays and Jewish holidays, when it is closed.
+On the other hand, if you are more of a historical buff, then the Jewish Museum is a must-visit.
+The museum is open on every day except on Saturdays and Jewish holidays.